 The Society aims to meet the highest standards in corporate governance and voluntarily adopts the relevant provisions of the 2016 UK Corporate Governance Code.
 The Board is responsible to the Society’s members for good corporate governance and applies high standards to ensure that this is achieved.

-The full Corporate Governance Statement can be found in the Society’s Annual Report and Accounts to 31 December 2015 which is updated annually.
+The full Corporate Governance Statement can be found in the Society’s Annual Report and Accounts to 31 December 2016.

 Governance Advisory Arrangement